Perfect non-sticky Sabudana Khichdi Recipe with 2 secret Tips

 Serving Suggestions

 Traditionally sabudana khichdi is served for breakfast and had on its own.
-I also like the khichdi with curd.
-If you did not try this combo, do give it a try.

 Storage Suggestions